 - Counsel for Appellant in Miazga v.
 Kvello Estate, 2009 SCR 51, a groundbreaking successful appeal overturning a judgment for malicious prosecution.

-Michael Tochor has extensive involvement in administrative and public law matters.
+Michael has extensive involvement in administrative and public law matters.
 He has acted on behalf of various provincial licensing and regulatory bodies and for a number of clients appearing before professional and administrative tribunals.
-A significant part of his practice involves representing clients on investigations and charges under The Occupational Health and Safety Act.
+A significant part of his practice involves representing clients on investigations and charges under The Saskatchewan Employment Act .

 Michael was Chair of the Saskatchewan Police Commission from 2002 to 2008.
 The Commission oversees all municipal police forces in the province as well as the operation of the Saskatchewan Police College, and hears appeals on police discipline matters.

-- Selected as one of the Best Lawyers in Canada – Administrative and Public Law; Criminal Defence (since 2008)
+- One of the Best Lawyers in Canada – Administrative and Public Law, Criminal Defence (since 2008)

 - Lexis-Nexis / Martindale-Hubbell – “BV Peer Review Rated”